 We have a very close-knit team of guides, each of whom are passionate about teaching fly fishing.
 All are incredibly enthusiastic about sharing their hard-earned knowledge, and they love nothing more than to help others advance their skills and understanding of the sport.

 Read on to learn a little more about each of our guides.

 PH: 0418 995 611

 Antony is the owner of Goulburn Valley Fly Fishing.
-He has guided full-time on the Goulburn River for more than twenty years, and he specialises in drift boating and technical dry fly fishing.
+He has guided full-time on the Goulburn River for more than twenty years, and he specialises in drift boating and sight fishing.
 He also leads our trips to Montana and other destinations.
-He loves nothing more than sharing his knowledge of the Goulburn, and his understanding of how to find fish at all river levels and in all conditions, is unparalleled.
+He loves nothing more than sharing his knowledge of the Goulburn, and his understanding of how to find fish at all river levels and in all conditions is unparalleled.

 He spends more time on the oars than anyone else here, often doing 45 drifts in January alone; the result of doing two-a-days when the demand for drift boats is greatest.
 He also has a great understanding of hatch based fishing, with his favourite style being fishing to large, sighted brown trout, with dry flies.

 Antony takes close-up photos of rising trout in his spare time.
 You can often find him hanging from a tree with a telephoto lens in his hands.
 Nearly all of the photos you see on this website are his.

 PH: 0400 203 070

 Bo is a character, and it would be fair to say that everyone who meets him, remembers him.
 He has traveled extensively, and he has led a very ‘interesting’ life to date.
 Nothing about Bo is what you would call ‘normal’ or ‘average’.